 13. I Love My India of Pardes– Hariharan received a Filmfare nomination for this Nadeem-Shravan composition.
 Kavita Krishnamurty is the female voice; Aditya Narayan also rendered his voice for this patriotic song.
 Yeh Mere Indiawas a tribute to India’s golden year of Independence Day celebrations and it was pictured on Amrish Puri and newcomer Mahima Chaudhary.

 14. Hai Rama of Rangeela – The most sizzling track of the album, Hariharan sang this duet aside Swarnalatha.
 The song featured Jackie Shroff and Urmila Matondkar.
+The songs composed by Rahman were extremely popular those days.
+In fact, Rangeela marked the successful debut of A. R. Rahman in Bollywood.

 15. Dil Hamara Hua Hai Kise Ka of Albela – Yet another popular track pictured on Jackie Shroff, the song also featured Aishwarya Rai.
 Hariharan sang this duet aside Alka Yagnik.
 The movie included many popular tracks such as Kaho To Zara Jhoomloo, Pyaar Ke Jaadoo and Sarse Sarak Gayee.
 Music was composed by Jatin-Lalit and penned by Rani Malik.